 Human Resource Security

 All team members shall be advised of their security responsibility upon being assigned a new post.
-The BIM manager shall provide system security briefing sessions to all stakeholders during the project commence, and within 2 weeks after a new stakeholder is added.
+The BIM Team Leader shall provide system security briefing sessions to all stakeholders during the project commence, and within 2 weeks after a new stakeholder is added.

 All team members shall not publish, make private copies of, or communicate to unauthorised persons any document or information obtained in his capacity without the approval/instruction of the Project Manager.
 The "need to know" principle should be applied to all information, which should be provided only to the person who require it for the efficient discharge of their work and who have authorised access.
 If in any doubt as to whether an officer has authorised access to a particular document or classification or information, the Project Manager should be consulted

-Information security responsibilities and duties that remain valid after termination or change of employment, which shall be communicated to all the team member by the BIM manager during the briefing session.
+Information security responsibilities and duties that remain valid after termination or change of employment, which shall be communicated to all the team member by the BIM Team Leader during the briefing session.

 Team members who contravene provision of this Policy may be subjected to disciplinary action depending on the severity of the breach.